Bīja: Buddhist theory of karmic seeds

-In Tantra
+As mantras

-In Vajrayana Buddhism and Hinduism, the term bīja is used for mystical "seed syllables" contained within mantras.
-These seeds do not have precise meanings, but are thought to carry connections to spiritual principles.
+In Vajrayana Buddhism and Hinduism, the term bīja is used for mystical "seed syllables" contained within mantras or standalone seed syllable mantras (bijamantra).
+These seeds do not have specific linguistic meaning nor are they name mantras, but they may stand for specific principles, deities, powers, or ideas.

 The best-known bīja syllable is Om, first found in the Hindu scriptures the Upanishads.

-Khanna (2003: p.
-21) links mantras and yantras to thoughtforms:
+In Buddhism, the most important seed syllable is the letter A bija.

 In some tantric traditions, the Bija of the 'Varnamala' (Sanskrit; English: "garland of letters"; which may be rendered as alphabet) are understood as aniconic representations and sound embodiments of the matrikas (a group of goddesses).

 In Tibetan Buddhism the seed syllables corresponding to the trikaya are: a white oṃ (enlightened body), a red āḥ (enlightened speech) and a blue hūṃ (enlightened mind).

 In the Bön tradition of Tibet, it's a little different: a white āḥ, a red oṃ and a blue hūṃ.

 Bijas are often the vehicle of esoteric transmission of terma to a 'tertön' (Tibetan; English: "revealer of terma"), such as that experienced by Dudjom Lingpa.

 Cross-cultural correlates

 Guruwari of the Indigenous Australian peoples is an interesting cross cultural correlate and may be cognate.
-See also gankyil of the Vajrayana tradition which is cognate with bindu.
-In the respected fieldwork published in Aboriginal Men of High Degree, A.P.
-Elkin cites what he in his professional opinion is evidence that traders from Indonesia brought fleeting contact of Buddhism and Hinduism to areas near modern-day Dampier.
+See also gankyil of the Vajrayana tradition, which is cognate with bindu.
+In fieldwork published in Aboriginal Men of High Degree, A.P.
+Elkin cites what he considers to be evidence that traders from Indonesia brought fleeting contact with Buddhism and Hinduism to areas near modern-day Dampier.
 Traditions of Mantrayana were also evident in Indonesia, e.g. Candi Sukuh.
 And it is in the Vajrayana and Mantrayana traditions of esoteric transmission where bija take precedence.
 Indeed, bija defines Mantrayana.
 Elkin interpreted a link between Indigenous Australian culture and Buddhist ideas such as reincarnation.
 He argued this link could have been brought through contact with Macassan traders.
-There was also speculation due to reports of Chinese relics appearing in northern Australia dating to the 15th century, although it may have been brought much later through trade rather than earlier exploration.
-Elkin cited linguistic commonalities of certain far northern Australian indigenous words and lexical items and ancient southern Indian Dravidian languages.
-There are also documented analogues and marked similarities in their kinship systems.